chaytepsisi/BasicDoubleHashing/README.md

 The application counts the number of maximal leading zeros in the outputs of double SHA-256 hashing for 10 times to give an idea about the hardness of the problem for the host computer.

-Note thath the code is not considering performance optimizations of multitasking.
+Note that the code is not considering performance optimizations of multitasking.